All these children come from very vulnerable situations

 Since the launch of TARA Boys in 2008…

-TARA has been able to grow and expand its actions by opening TARA Tots, TARA Big Birds and TARA Girls.
-All Homes are located near to each other so that the children can meet regularly, especially when they are siblings and welcomed in different TARA Homes.
+TARA has been able to grow and expand its actions by opening TARA Tots, TARA Big Birds and TARA Girls.All the homes are located in South Delhi, in secure neighbourhoods.
+They are close to each other so that the children can meet regularly, especially if they are siblings, and are welcomed in different TARA homes.

 TARA BOYS